openedx/edx-documentation/en_us/shared/exercises_tools/google_calendar.rst

 **************************

-When you make changes to a Google calendar that is embedded in your course, students see the updates immediately.
+When you make changes to a Google calendar that is embedded in your course, learners see the updates immediately.
 You make changes to calendars with the Google user interface.
 You do not need to edit the Google Calendar component.